4.89% Fixed For Life Mortgages For Over 65s for 2026

 • One penalty-free payment holiday per year

-• No valuation penalty for flats and other leasehold properties
+• There is no valuation penalty for flats and other leasehold properties

 • No upper age limit or fixed term

-• Fast completions in as little as 2 weeks
+• Fast completions in as little as two weeks

 • Ideal for IHT and other tax planning